sagarmandiya/Face-Mask-and-Social-Distance-Detection/README.md

 # Face-Mask-and-Social-Distance-Detection
-#### In this project, we bulid a Deep Learning Model based on MobileNetV2 and YOLOv3 to detect live Face Masks and Social Distancing Respectively.
-MobileNetV2 and YOLO is used here in order to minimize the run time and maximize the Frames Per Second(FPS) when live inferencing, while not significantly sacrificing the accuracy.
+#### In this project, we bulid a Deep Learning Model based on MobileNetV2 and YOLOv3 to detect live Face Masks and Social Distancing respectively.
+MobileNetV2 and YOLO are used here in order to minimize the run time and maximize the Frames Per Second(FPS) when live inferencing, while not significantly sacrificing the accuracy.

 <br>